 “Poetry is a lion because it eats and intensifies natural speech.”

 A poet and writer of the natural world, Terri Glass mentored under William Stafford and Robert Bly.

 Terri Glass offers a range of creative writing and poetry workshops for both adults and children.

 Read and hear sample poems by Terri Glass on topics ranging from nature to spirituality to love.

-Buy copies of Terri’s books, including poetry collections, hand-bound chapbooks, and an audio CD.
+Buy copies of Terri’s books, including poetry collections, hand-bound chapbooks, and a CD.